thephpleague/uri/components/host.md

 ### Using a named constructor

+<p class="message-info">Since <code>version 4.2</code> <code>createFromArray</code> is replaced by <code>createFromLabels</code>. <code>createFromArray</code>is deprecated and will be removed in the next major release</p>

 A host is a collection of labels delimited by the host separator `.`.
-So it is possible to create a `Host` object using a collection of labels with the `Host::createFromArray` method.
+So it is possible to create a `Host` object using a collection of labels with the `Host::createFromLabels` method.

 The method expects at most 2 arguments:

 - The first required argument must be a collection of label (an `array` or a `Traversable` object). **The labels must be ordered hierarchically, this mean that the array should have the top-level domain in its first entry**.

 - The second optional argument, a `Host` constant, tells whether this is an <abbr title="Fully Qualified Domain Name">FQDN</abbr> or not:
     - `Host::IS_ABSOLUTE` creates an a fully qualified domain name `Host` object;